foreverstupid/cpp_neuman/README.md

 ## Dependencies:

-    Programm uses "fftw-3.3.7" library for FFT function convolving.
-    Programm uses CUDA 9.1 for DHT function convolving, that is used in 2D case.
+    Programm uses CUDA 9.1 for DHT function convolving in 2D case and for FFT convolving in 1D and 3D case (cufft).

 **Author isn't responsible for mental health that can be damaged during reading this code**